 With a third of all species threatened with extinction, sharks and rays are one of the most threatened groups of animals on the planet.
-To combat this ocean emergency, PADI AWARE is proud to introduce the Global Shark & Ray Census, a global citizen science program that aims to monitor shark and ray populations and to ensure they are protected from extinction.
+To combat this ocean emergency, PADI AWARE, in partnership with Blancpain, is proud to introduce the Global Shark & Ray Census, a global citizen science program that aims to monitor shark and ray populations and to ensure they are protected from extinction.

 divers who dive with sharks can contribute to the global shark and ray census